Esther 6:1, On that night the king could not sleep.

 Esther 6:1-3, On that night the king could not sleep.
 And he gave orders to bring the book of memorable deeds, the chronicles, and they were read before the king.
 And it was found written how Mordecai had told about Bigthana and Teresh, two of the king’s eunuchs, who guarded the threshold, and who had sought to lay hands on King Ahasuerus.
 And the king said, “What honor or distinction has been bestowed on Mordecai for this?”
 The king’s young men who attended him said, “Nothing has been done for him.”

-Apparently, this reading went on throughout the night and the King discovered that Mordechai had not been rewarded anything for saving his life.
-Coincidentally at the same time, Haman came to the King.
-He came with the intention to speak to the king about having Mordecai hanged on the gallows that he had prepared for him.
-Esther 6:4.
+As the reading continued throughout the night, the King learned that Mordecai had not been rewarded for saving his life.
+Coincidentally, at that moment, Haman arrived to speak with the King about hanging Mordecai on the very gallows he had prepared for him (as described in Esther 6:4).

 But before he could say a word, the King first asked him.
 What should be done to the man whom the king delights to honor?
 Verse 6.
 To our surprise, Haman immediately thought that this must be for him.
 Whom would the king delight to honor more than me?